The Rise of Jade Force

 “Well, you could probably start today.”

-That comment set off a lot of excited comments around the table; most comments were incredulous that he would state such a thing.
+That comment set off a lot of excited comments around the table, most of comments were incredulous that he would state such a thing.
 The Admiral was staring at him open mouthed.
 That was not the answer anyone expected.

-Admiral Roberts finally asked, “Please clarify that answer.”
+Admiral Roberts finally said, “Please clarify that answer.”

 “The fact is that the East Vam military isn’t the problem there.
 It is us and the East Vam government that’s preventing us from winning the war.”